merely-useful/py-rse/index.md

 # Command Line Programs in Python {#scripting}

-The Jupyter Notebook, PyCharm, and other graphical interfaces are great for prototyping code and exploring data, but eventually we may need to apply our code to thousands of data files, run it with many different parameters, or combine it with other programs as part of a data analysis pipeline.
+The [Jupyter Notebook][jupyter], PyCharm, and other graphical interfaces are great for prototyping code and exploring data, but eventually we may need to apply our code to thousands of data files, run it with many different parameters, or combine it with other programs as part of a data analysis pipeline.
-The easiest way to do this is often to turn our code into a standalone program that can be run in the Unix shell just like other command-line tools [@Tasc2017].
+The easiest way to do this is often to turn our code into a standalone program that can be run in the Unix shell just like other command-line tools @Tasc2017.

 In this chapter we will develop a command-line Python program\index{Python!command line}
 that handles input and output in the same way as other shell commands,